charming-art/terminal/README.md

 It is as easy as Processing to display text in Charming, but only with three level of text size.

-- **NORMAL**: draw some basic words or ANSII art to the terminal.
+- **NORMAL**: Draw some basic words or ANSII Art to the terminal.
-- **BIG**: easily convert some normal words to ANSII art words.
+- **BIG**: Easily convert some normal words to ANSII Art words.
-- **LARGE**: convert some ANSII art words to a bigger ANSII art words.
+- **LARGE**: Convert some ANSII Art words to a bigger ANSII Art words.

 #### Normal Size